-If you’ve found yourself with an unexpected litter of puppies on the way, it can be both an exciting and nerve-wracking time!
+If you’ve found yourself with a litter of puppies on the way (especially if you are a first-time breeder or find yourself rearing puppies in rescue) it can be both an exciting and nerve-wracking time!

-To take some of the stress out of your new bundles of joy, we’ve put together this guide on newborn puppy care to tell you what to expect at each stage and what you can do to help them on their way to growing into healthy and happy adult dogs.
+To take some of the stress out of looking after your new bundles of joy, we’ve put together this guide on new-born puppy care to tell you what to expect at each stage and what you can do to help them on their way to growing into healthy and happy adult dogs.

 One week

-At one week old newborn puppy care will be relatively simple.
+At one week old new-born puppy care will be relatively simple as mum will be doing all of the work.
 They’ll sleep most the time and when they’re awake, they’ll be focused on feeding – growing is hard work after all!

 It’s important not to handle them excessively during this stage and that you give them time and space to bond with their mother and litter mates.
-We encourage checking them over though, it may sound obvious but look for two eyes, two ears, correctly formed facial features, four clean limbs and a straight spine.
+We do encourage checking them over though, it may sound obvious but look for two eyes, two ears, correctly formed facial features, four clean limbs and a straight spine.
 If you spot a cleft palate, take them to the vet ASAP as they’ll be unable to nurse properly.
+If you have any health concerns at all, talk to your vet.

 Make sure they’re feeding properly during their first week.
-Puppies get colostrum from their mothers’ milk which contains antibodies to protect them during the early stages of their life.
+Puppies get colostrum from their mothers’ milk which contains antibodies to protect them during the early stages of their life and so this is vitally important.
+Watch them to make sure each puppy is getting their fair share of milk.

-It’s a good idea to start weighing them early on and keep a weight chart and update it each day to ensure they’re gaining weight at a good rate.
+Start weighing them from birth and keep a weight chart and update it each day to ensure they’re gaining weight at a good rate.
 By 10 days old they should be double their birth weight!
+When you are weighing them, handle them quietly and take as little time as possible before putting them back next to mum so they don’t get chilled.

 Keep them warm

-Newborn puppies can’t regulate their body temperature very well.
-They’ll receive warmth from their mum, but she may not to spend all of her time in the whelping box, especially if she’s very bonded to her family.
+New-born puppies can’t regulate their body temperature and rely on staying close to their mum or in a pile with their littermates.
+While they will receive warmth from their mum, she may not to spend all of her time in the whelping box, especially if she’s very bonded to her family.

-Her absences from her puppies are fine providing she’s keeping them well fed and happy, but you may need to find another heat source for when she’s out and about.
+Any absences from her puppies are fine providing they are of short duration and she’s keeping them well fed and happy, but you will need to find another heat source (such as a heat lamp) for when she’s out and about.
 Speak to your vet about your options.

 Clean the whelping box regularly